Marine BiologyStudy Abroad!

 Dive skins such as Henderson Hot Skins® are made from either Lycra® or Polyolefin.
 Designed primarily as an outer garment, Dive Skins® help protect you from sun, abrasion and stings.
 We strongly recommend, but do not require, you look into buying one of these suits.

-Total Trip Fees: TBD (includes airfare, lodging, food, research boats & scientific and safety equipment.)
+Total Trip Fees: Approximately $3500 (includes airfare, lodging, food, research boats & scientific and safety equipment.)
 This price may vary slightly as plane tickets are purchased.

-Total Course Fee*: $600 (1 credit Partner School Students) OR $750 (1 credit VT Non-Partner School Students.
+Total Course Fee*: $500 (1 credit Partner School Students) OR $600 (1 credit VT Non-Teaching Partner School Students).
 There are cases where the school will cover the cost of the course fee.
 Please contact the school counseling office to inquire and for confirmation.
-If the school is going to cover the course fee, please notify Nancy Goodrich at VTVLC as soon as possible.
+If the school is going to cover the course fee, please notify Marsha Dawkins at VTVLC as soon as possible at email@example.com

 Checks should be made payable to: VTVLC c/o RVTC, 307 South Street, Springfield, VT 05156

-Credit card payments can be processed through the student account in VTVLC’s student information system or by calling 802-885-8331.
-We accept Visa, Mastercard or Discover.
-(Convenience fees apply).
+Credit card payments can be processed through the student account in VTVLC’s student information system.
+Convenience fees apply.

 VTVLC Contact Information for submission of scholarships, payment and forms –